roonil-wazlib/cosc_helper_library/README.md

 # languages

-Module containing methods for answering languages questions in lab 1 so I don't have to do them all by hand.
+Module containing methods for answering languages questions so I don't have to do them all by hand.
 Includes stuff like finding all string combinations of a certain length given an alphabet, concatenating two languages and evaluating the number of different combinations of strings up to or at a given string length.